-Newsletter: 5 March 2018 – The next big adventure is just around the cornerPosted on March 31st, 2018 by Admin in Uncategorized
+Newsletter: 5 March 2018 – The next big adventure is just around the cornerPosted on March 31st, 2018 by London Cardinals in About Us

 Our Cardinals President, Sonia, began our meeting on Monday 5th March with inspiring stories about the first women who joined Toastmasters.
 She explained that as society evolved to include women, Toastmasters has also evolved.
 The latest advancement is ‘Pathways’, which is a new program within Toastmasters.
 Shimi will tell us all about it at our March 19th meeting.